Meaning:

 “The German airmen are shooting ‘sitting ducks,’ yet, night and day, from low and high altitudes, they have succeeded only in hitting residential districts.”

-- There is an orange cat in the middle of the road.
-It’s a sitting duck out there, so I went and moved it out of the way.
+• I spotted an orange cat standing in the middle of the street.
+It’s a sitting duck on that road, so I promptly ran over and moved it to safety.